-C. FINRA's Private Adjudication Violates Article III, the Fifth Amendment's Due Process Clause, and the Seventh Amendment.
+C. FINRA's Private Adjudication Violates Article III

-FINRA's adjudication of federal securities laws in its in-house tribunal also violates Article III, the Fifth Amendment's Due Process Clause, and the Seventh Amendment.
+FINRA's adjudication of federal securities laws in its in-house tribunal also violates Article III, the Seventh Amendment, and the Fifth Amendment's Due Process Clause.

 When an agency seeks to enforce its regulations and laws in a federal court, the Seventh Amendment guarantees the right to a trial by jury.
 The Seventh Amendment provides that "[i]n Suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved."
 U.S. Const. amend.
 VII.
 Suits at common law include those created by statute where the action is analogous to a suit that would otherwise be brought at common law.
 Tull v.
 United States, 481 U.S. 412, 417 (1987).
 A civil penalty suit is a "sui[t] at common law" subject to the protections of the Seventh Amendment, which requires a jury trial.
 Id. at 418-19 ("Actions by the Government to recover civil penalties under statutory provisions therefore historically have been viewed as one type of action in debt requiring trial by jury."); see also Gonzalez v.
 Sessions, 894 F.3d 131, 139 (4th Cir.
-2018) ("[R]emedies intended to punish culpable individuals ... were issued by courts of law[]" (quoting Tull, 481 U.S. at 422)).
-And there's little doubt that enforcement of federal securities laws are analogous to the penalty provisions in Tull.
+2018) ("[R]emedies intended to punish culpable individuals ... were issued by courts of law[.]" (quoting Tull, 481 U.S. at 422)).

+And enforcement of federal securities laws is analogous to the penalty provisions in Tull.
 In Tull, "the Government sought penalties of over \$22 million for violation of the Clean Water Act and obtained a judgment in the sum of \$325,000."
 481 U.S. at 420.
 Such penalties were "clearly analogous to the 18th-century action in debt, and federal courts ... rightly assumed that the Seventh Amendment required a jury trial."
 Id.; see also id. at 422 ("A civil penalty was a type of remedy at common law that could only be enforced in courts of law.").

-Here, FINRA has enforced section 17(a) of the Exchange Act, SEC Rule 17a-4 (17 C.F.R. § 240.17a-4), and various FINRA rules in its public enforcement action, which resulted in a penalty award of \$146,500 against Black and SEI.
+Here, FINRA has enforced Section 17(a) of the Exchange Act, SEC Rule 17a-4 (17 C.F.R. § 240.17a-4), and various FINRA rules in its public enforcement action, which resulted in a penalty award of \$146,500 against Black and SEI.
 FINRA's action to recover civil penalties, authorized by 15 U.S.C. §§ 78s(g)(1) and 78o-3(b)(7), requires trial by a jury in an Article III court.

 The adjudication of Black's and SEI's rights is performed by FINRA, which is not a federal agency.
 Indeed, Congress limited the SEC's involvement in the adjudication of these federal statutes and regulations, guaranteeing only eventual and meaningless review of a final decision from FINRA.
-Thus, Congress attempted to take enforcement and adjudication of federal statutes away from an agency, to be exercised by a private party-FINRA.
+Thus, Congress attempted to take enforcement of federal statutes away from an agency, to be exercised by a private party-FINRA.